burntfalafel/CopySticker/readme.md

 Download the binary from the releases section!
 ### Usage

 This app runs in a loop.
-You can select the sticker you want and click `OK`.
+You can select the sticker you want and click `Open`.
 It is then copied to your clipboard.
 Once you have copy-pasted all the stickers you wanted and you are done chatting, simply click on `Cancel`.
 The app then closes.
 Or simply kill it - your choice.

 ### Build requirements
 - [jsoncpp](https://github.com/open-source-parsers/jsoncpp)